Updated January 17th, 2024

-I think the most number of questions comes about with newborn sessions. (and rightfully so) Many of you are brand new parents and on top of figuring out how to do the whole parent thing, you’re inviting someone to come into your home to document it.
+I think the most number of questions come about with newborn sessions and rightfully so.
+As brand new parents, the journey is filled with uncertainties trying to figure out how to do the whole parent thing.
+On top of that, you’re inviting someone to come into your home to document it.
 No pressure right?
-Let me make it a little easier on you.
+Let me make it a little easier for you.
+I’m here to not only answer some of the most common questions but also to address any worries you might have about welcoming a photographer into your personal space.
 I’ll answer some of the questions I get the most.

 A Lifestyle newborn session is a photo session most often shot in the comfort of your home.
-These sessions focus on the first days of your newborn, capturing your family's life as you welcome this new little member.
-The intention is to document the uniqueness of this time and the little details that are easy to forget so that you can remember it forever.
-It's just your family...the way that you see them.
+These sessions focus on the first days of your newborn, capturing your family’s life as you welcome this new little member.
+The intention is to document the uniqueness of this time and the little details that are easy to forget.
+It’s just your family…the way that you see them.

-Now, there is one quite large caveat to this.
-Not every newborn transitions to home within a matter of days.
-Some babies have extended stays in the NICU or some mothers have medical emergencies, amongst a myriad of other scenarios.
-This by no means disqualifies you from being able to partake in a lifestyle newborn session.
-The purpose of these sessions is to document your life most accurately.
+Now, there is one large caveat.
+Sometimes newborns don’t transition home immediately.
+Some have extended stays in the NICU or mothers have medical emergencies.
+This by no means disqualifies you from a lifestyle newborn session.
+These sessions are designed to document this season most accurately.
 If that means your newborn is a little bit older or we are photographing in the NICU (hospital permitting), there is reason to embrace that.
 It’s your story, and your photos will reflect the exact memory of what life was really like.

 Most simply stated, you should be comfortable and not steal focus.
 Almost every photo is going to include that new baby, so you’d hate for your wardrobe to draw your eye away.
 This can be a comfy dress for moms and little girls or jeans with muted/neutral colors for dads.
 The vibe that I find photographs best is casual looks without bright/distracting prints or colors.